Muhammad VII of Granada: Death

-Evaluation of rule
+Assessment and reputation

 Muhammad VII abandoned the policy of pursuing peace championed by his grandfather Muhammad V. He did not shy away from war and led multiple raids himself.
 However, the period of his rule marked the increasing dominance of Castile vis-a-vis Granada.
 Granada could no longer rely on organized support from North African Muslims, even though a small number of religiously-motivated fighters did cross the strait.
 In contrast, Castile grew stronger and its manpower started to recover after the end of the Black Death.
 Castile's increased use of artillery as an offensive weapon, which was itself increasing in effectiveness, gave it an advantage over Granada, which largely fought a defensive war.
 Muhammad VII's rule also saw the start of a border conflict between frontiersmen from each side, which the central authorities found difficult to control.
 The conflict often took the form of raids for little benefit except heroism; these were the subject of the famous Castilian border ballads (romances fronterizos).
 During his reign Granada lost further territory, including Zahara de la Sierra.